Aggressive Advocacy for Victims of Slip and Fall Accidents in Maryland

 Dedicated premises liability attorneys protecting families in Baltimore, Columbia and beyond

 Property owners are required to keep their spaces safe.
 When you slip and fall, or trip and fall, on someone else’s unsafe property, the owner may be held liable for your injuries.
 At Plaxen & Adler, P.A., we help people in Baltimore, Columbia and throughout Maryland when someone else is responsible for their falls.
 Our impressive track record includes winning the largest slip and fall verdict in Howard County history, and is one of the many reasons why we are the premier personal injury law firm in the state.
-Our thorough preparation for every case combined with our aggressive approach during settlement negotiations or during jury trials helps us help our clients in the most effective and efficient way.
+Our slip and fall lawyers’ thorough preparation for every case combined with our aggressive approach during settlement negotiations or during jury trials helps us help our clients in the most effective and efficient way.